vtemian/configatron/README.md

 Right now, each element knows how to build itself.
 It does that by defining two methods (`is_valid` and `parse`) and defining a regex used to check if we can build the element from the current line.

+### Alternative considerations and improvements

+##### Parsing
+Right now, parsing is done using regex, which is always messy, hard to maintain and understand, can throw hard to debug bugs, performance issues, infinite loops etc.

+LR parsers can be used in this case.
+There are known pure Python [libraries](https://wiki.python.org/moin/LanguageParsing) that implements those kinds of parsers, well tested and open-source.
+Building and maintaining grammar is way easier than maintaining regular expressions.

+Python also has a built-in library that can parse ini files.
+It's not that efficient since it loads the entire file in memory, but some components can be re-used.

+##### LRU

+The current LRU implementation is from scratch.
+In production, we can use an open source library since those are already battle tested and more optimized.
+The current implementation uses an OrderDict, thus making it sub-optimal.

+##### <10Mb file sizes

+For small size files, we can keep everything in-memory and have an instant access, without a caching mechanism.
+With a mechanism for on-demand indexing we would re-index the file when asked by our users.

 ### Code quality

 #### Testing